Lesterpaintstheworld/terminal-velocity/next_actionable_task.md

 6. **Validate Technical Accuracy**: Cross-check economic and AI concepts presented in Act 1 against existing research documentation for credibility.
 7. **Integrate Findings**: Document findings from the UBC system research to inform character development and plot progression.
 8. **Validate UBC Architecture**: Ensure alignment with current technological trends and research.
+9. **Update Actionable Tasks Summary**: Summarize the identified tasks from the `todolist.md` for clarity and tracking.